joric/io_scene_b3d/README.md

 Blender Import-Export script for Blitz 3D .b3d files

-* This is not actively maintained, try GreenXenith's fork which is more recent: https://github.com/GreenXenith/io_scene_b3d
+* This is not actively maintained, try this fork which is more recent: https://github.com/GreenXenith/io_scene_b3d

 ## Download